ngafur/MPC_MultiRobot_Motion_Planning/README.md

 ## Introduction

-**KoKoBot** stands for Cooperative and Collaborative Robotplatform.
-KoKoBot automates optimal task planning, online trajectory planning, and collision avoidance for robots operating in dynamic surroundings, creating a safe and collaborative workplace for both robots and humans.
-By embracing KoKoBot, industries can unlock a new level of operational efficiency and safety, enabling optimal task execution, collision-free navigation, and harmonious collaboration between robots and human workers.
-The integration of the robot operating system (ROS) further enhances KoKoBot’s communication, performance and adaptability.
+**KoKoBot** stands for Cooperative and Collaborative Robotic Platform.
+KoKoBot automates optimal task planning, online trajectory planning, and collision avoidance for multiple manipulators sharing a common workspace.
+The flexibility and online execution of the task and motion planning approach creates a safe and collaborative workplace for both robots and humans.
+By embracing KoKoBot, industries can unlock a new level of operational efficiency and safety, enabling optimal task execution, collision-free and deadlock-free navigation, and harmonious collaboration between robots and human workers.
+The integration of the Robot Operating System (ROS) further enhances the system's adaptability.

 This repository contains an implementation of optimal task execution and collision avoidance using distributed model predictive control (**DMPC**).
-It ensures efficient trajectory planning and safe navigation for robots by considering their predictive dynamic path with other robot's planned path.
-Communication between DMPCs is achieved through the Robot Operating System (ROS), enabling coordination among multiple robots.
+Further, the algorithm ensures efficient trajectory planning and safe navigation of multiple robots, where each robot plans its own trajectory by taking the trajectory of its neighbors into account.
+Communication between DMPCs is realized by using the Robot Operating System (ROS), enabling coordination among multiple robots.

 ### Structure
 **KoKoBot** possesses the ability to dynamically adapt and adjust trajectories in real-time, allowing it to respond effectively to environmental changes and uncertainties.
 Additionally, the control scheme supports multiple robots, allowing for cooperative operation as depicted in the provided picture.